Medigap (Medicare Supplements)

 Medicare Part D – Prescription Drug Plans For Medigap

 Medicare Supplement (Medigap) insurance policies do not provide prescription drug coverage.
-If you have a Medicare Supplement plan, you can still get drug coverage through a separate prescription drug plan through companies that offer drug plans such as Silverscript or Humana.
-Prescription drug plans are also known as Medicare Part D. Prescription Drug Coverage Under Legacy Medigap …
+If you have a Medicare Supplement plan, you can still get drug coverage through a separate prescription drug plan through companies that offer drug plans.
+Prescription drug plans are also known as Medicare Part D. New for 2025: $2,000 Annual Cap On Out-of-pocket Prescription Costs

 Medicare Part D – Prescription Drug Plans For Medigap Read More »